-As we know today, the history of photography goes back into the ancient times when camera obscuras were used to form images on walls in darkened room.
-Over centuries the quality output of the camera obscura has improved, but it was not until 1826, when Frenchman Joseph Nicephore Niepce combined the camera obscura with photosensitive paper, and created the first permanent picture.
+As we know today, the history of photography goes back into the ancient times when camera obscuras were used to form images on walls in a darkened room.
+Over centuries the quality output of the camera obscura has improved, but it was not until 1826 when Frenchman Joseph Nicephore Niepce combined the camera obscura with photosensitive paper and created the first permanent picture.

 One of Bayard’s most interesting photographs is his self-portrait, where he is depicted as a downed man.
-He is leaning back, in almost upright position, with is knees bent in sitting pose.
-His nude torso and arms are pale and appear almost life-less, opposite to his tilted head and crossed hands that are tanned, yet still motionless.
+He is leaning back, in an almost upright position, with his knees bent in sitting pose.
+His nude torso and arms are pale and appear almost lifeless, opposite to his tilted head and crossed hands that are tanned, yet still motionless.
 His eyes are closed, and little to no facial expression project peacefulness and rest.
-His body’s posture and the props in the image, big hat staged on his right side and the white sheet covering his lower body, have similarities to post-mortem photography that was very common in the 19th century.
+His body’s posture and the props in the image, big hat staged on his right side and the white sheet covering his lower body has similarities to post-mortem photography that was very common in the 19th century.
 Perhaps it was Bayard’s way to tell the world that he is at peace for not being known as the inventory of photography, hence the portrait of death.
 Or perhaps he wanted to use it in protest against the injustice happening to him.
-In fact this image is the first known example of the use photography for propaganda purpose.
+In fact, this image is the first known example of the use of photography for propaganda purpose.

 In conclusion, it is safe to say that his “outside the box” thinking and his artistic abilities have paved the way, not only in technical but also creative ways, to what we know today as modern photography.
 And for more in-depth research results, feel free to read my paper on “Photography from the 19th century Iran” on academia.edu.